julianzanetti/portfolio/src/content/projects/docker-course.md

 # 🚀 Docker, Docker Compose y Swarm

-¡Bienvenido a mi repositorio de prácticas del curso **Docker**! 🎓
+Welcome to my repository of exercises for the **Docker** course! 🎓

-Aquí encontrarás todos los ejercicios y proyectos realizados durante un curso intensivo donde aprendí a dominar la creación, gestión y orquestación de contenedores con **Docker**. 🐳
+Here you will find all the exercises and projects completed during an intensive course where I learned to master the creation, management, and orchestration of containers with **Docker**. 🐳

 ---

-## 🎯 Objetivos del curso
+## 🎯 Course objectives

-- Entender los fundamentos de la contenerización y Docker 🛠️
+- Understand the fundamentals of containerisation and Docker 🛠️
-- Crear y administrar imágenes y contenedores de Docker
+- Create and manage Docker images and containers
-- Trabajar con Dockerfiles para construir imágenes personalizadas
+- Work with Dockerfiles to build custom images
-- Gestionar redes y volúmenes en Docker para aplicaciones complejas
+- Manage networks and volumes in Docker for complex applications
-- Usar Docker Compose para orquestar múltiples contenedores
+- Use Docker Compose to orchestrate multiple containers
-- Optimizar imágenes para producción y entender buenas prácticas
+- Optimise images for production and understand best practices
-- Integrar Docker con entornos de desarrollo y producción
+- Integrate Docker with development and production environments
-- Realizar despliegues básicos y debugging de contenedores
+- Perform basic deployments and debugging of containers

 ---

-## 📚 Tecnologías usadas
+## 📚 Technologies used

 - 🐳 **Docker**
 - 🐧 **Linux / Bash**